 Arrowtown has just one option for public transport around the basin: the Orbus scheduled service.
 There are also several taxi companies and Uber started operations here in 2018.

 Otago Regional Council’s subsidised Orbus service will take you anywhere on their Queenstown bus network for a $2 fare.
 You can pop your bike on the front (maximum two bikes) and even enjoy free wifi.

 To get the $2 fares you’ll need to use a GoCard smartcard to pay for your ride.
 GoCards can be bought on the bus (cash only), at Queenstown Airport or at the O’Connell’s Mall kiosk for $5.
 The minimum top up for GoCards is $10.
-GoCards can be topped up anywhere they’re sold, and an online top-up system is planned.
+GoCards can be topped up anywhere they’re sold.

 The service can be used without a GoCard by paying cash on board, with a cash fare of $5 per trip for an adult and $3 for a child – or for trips that begin or end at the airport, $10 for an adult and $5 for a child.